Nuaija

-Nuaija (نعيجة) is a district in Qatar, located in the municipality of Ad Dawhah.
+Nuaija (نعيجة) is a Qatari district in the municipality of Ad Dawhah.
 One of Nuaija's zones, Zone 41, was formerly known as Al Hilal West but was incorporated into Nuaija as of the 2010 census.
 Municipal authorities are developing district as a major mixed-use hub for south-central Doha.

 Etymology

-Deriving its name from the Arabic word naaja meaning "female sheep", (this incorrect) the area was so named because a well in the area was said to yield water as sweet as sheep's milk.
+According to local tradition, the district's name is derived from the Arabic word naaja meaning "female sheep", with the association attributed to a well in the area that was reputed to produce water "as sweet as sheep's milk".